hassaan-munir/Credit-Scoring-Model/README.md

 ## Project Overview

-This project involves building a Machine Learning model to assess credit risk based on various financial attributes.
-The primary goal is to predict the likelihood of a loan default, enabling financial institutions to make more informed lending decisions.
-This project was completed as part of the **CodeAlpha Machine Learning Internship**.
+The development of a Machine Learning model, which would help to evaluate credit risk on the basis of several financial characteristics, is the idea behind this project.
+The ultimate outcome is to predict the risk of a loan going bad, where the financial institutions can make a more informed lending decision.
+This project was done as an exercise of the **CodeAlpha Machine Learning Internship**.

 ## Dataset